kuzzleio/sdk-java/kuzzle-sdk-java/doc/3/exceptions/kuzzle-exception/index.md

 Inherits from the standard `Exception` class.

-All other SDK exceptions inherits from this base class.
+All other SDK exceptions inherit from this base class.

 ## Properties